microconfig/microconfig/README.md

       system.retries: 3
     consistency.validateConsistencyIntervalInMs: 420000 # difficult to read.
 How long in minutes?
 ```
 To include a component's configuration you need to specify only the component name, you don't need to specify its path.
-This makes the config layout refactoring easy.
+This makes the config layout refactoring easier.
 Microconfig will find a folder with the component's name and include the configuration from its files (if the folder name is not unique, Microconfig includes configs from each folder, but it's a good idea to keep a component name unique).

 Some problems still here, but we removed the duplication and made it easier to understand the service's dependencies.